St Mirren sell Brophy to County and sign Nahmani

 Robinson hopes "he can add goals to our team and pace in the forward areas".

-St Mirren's manager told his club website that Nahmani "came to us through the same contacts" that we brought Australia right-back Ryan Strain from Maccabi Haifa last summer.
+St Mirren's manager told his club website that Nahmani "came to us through the same contacts" that brought Australia right-back Ryan Strain to St Mirren Park from Maccabi Haifa last summer.

 "He's got a great work ethic and he gives us real raw pace running in behind," he said.
 "He's a real exciting one that can play in a couple of areas across the forward areas."